Philori22/ROS_examples/README.md

 ### ROS Topics
 A node sends out a message by _publishing_ it in a given topic.
 The topic name can be used to identify the content of the message.
 The node interested in a certin type of data will _subscribe_ to the approprite topic.
 * Nodes _publishing & subscribing_ to topic with string messsage "Hello World" _(how surprising)_
-* 'Speed_pub' node for Turtlesim environment, publishing Geometry msgs (Angular and linear velocity)
+* Speed_pub package publishes geometry mesages (Angular and linear velocity) to the `/turtle1/cmd_vel` topic, to move Turtlesim turtle.
 ### ROS Services